What is considered Homeless:

 - Consistent with the Fostering Connections Act, “foster care” means 24-hour substitute care for children placed away from their parents or guardians and for whom the child welfare agency has placement and care responsibility.
 This includes, but is not limited to, placements in foster family homes, foster homes of relatives, group homes, emergency shelters, residential facilities, child care institutions, and preadoptive homes.

 - A child is in foster care in accordance with this definition regardless of whether the foster care facility is licensed and payments are made by the State, Tribal or local agency for the care of the child, whether adoption subsidy payments are being made prior to the finalization of an adoption, or whether there is Federal matching of any payments that are made.

-Rights of Homeless Children & Youth Include:
+Rights of Homeless and Foster care Children & Youth Include:

 - Continuing their education in their current school, and provide transportation to that school, (if feasible);

 - Immediate enrollment in the school district where they are temporarily housed;

 - Participation in all applicable school programs, including supplementary instructional programs, field trips, and other enrichment activities as well as after-school recreational programs, etc.;

 - Assistance with school-related expenses, such as: supplies, clothing, uniforms, meals, etc.